aagjalpankaj/laravel-log-validator/README.md

 ```

 ## Features
-- Validates log message with context and throws `UnprocessableLogException` — configurable, default non-prod environments.
+- Validates log message including context and throws `UnprocessableLogException` — configurable, default for non-prod environments.
 - Adds application meta (application name & environment) that log aggregation, searching, and analysis more efficient.
-- Adds and passes request id.
-- Throws `ExcessiveLogsException` when a request exceeds number of logs — configurable, default non-prod environments.
-- `LogsInsightsCommand` gives you quick insights about logging in your application.
+- `artisan log:insights` gives you quick insights about logging in your application.